deltabayou/deltabayou.github.io/_shorts/short02.md

 Arabella.
 The name echoed through his mind, through his body.
 Conveniently, the echo seemed to ignore her surname.
 The fact that she was married at all.
 The fact that Marlowe should not be thinking about her in such ways.
 Not her sparkling eyes or rounded mouth or the loose strands of hair that had framed her rosy cheeks.
 Certainly, he shouldn't have been thinking about the press of her breasts against her riding jacket, nor the hint of hip implied by the swaying lines of her skirt.

-He had left his card the very next day, of course-- ridden up to the house as early as was socially acceptable.
+He had left his card the very next day, of course--ridden up to the house as early as was socially acceptable.
 He had paused at the gates, but steeled himself with the knowledge that he had visited the house before; it was not so odd to call on neighbors who had recently returned to town, there was no ulterior motive.

 The house had been a bustle of energy.
 He had seen it even from the relative quiet of the hall.
 Furniture was being moved around, the place was in disarray.
 He’d given his card quickly to the butler and then left, although he had been desperate to know if she had been at home.
 Had she seen him ride up from the windows?
 Had she regretted her impulsive informality?
 Had she been frightened by what she had seen in him?